 Capital commitments in the table below include contractual commitments to purchase machinery and equipment that have been approved by the Board of Directors.
-The capital commitments do not represent the entire anticipated purchases in the future but represent only those substantive items for which the Company is contractually obligated as of December 31, 2022.
-Also, the Company has operating leases and two financing leases for certain offices, manufacturing facilities, land, office equipment and automobiles.
-Rental expenses relating to these leases were \$1.4 million in 2022, \$0.9 million in both 2021 and 2020.
+The capital commitments do not represent the entire anticipated purchases in the future but represent only those substantive items for which the Company is contractually obligated as of December 31, 2023.
+Also, the Company has operating leases and financing leases for certain offices, manufacturing facilities, land, office equipment and automobiles.
+Rental expenses relating to these leases were \$2.8 million in 2023, \$1.4 million in 2022, and \$0.9 million in 2021.